PureBacn/Raytracer/README.md

 * **Recursive Ray Tracing**: Support for multiple reflection and refraction bounces to simulate complex light paths.
 * **Intersection Algorithms**: Mathematically accurate hit detection for primitive shapes, including spheres and planes.
 * **Camera Model**: Configurable perspective camera with adjustable field of view and positioning.
+* **Rendering Pipelines**: Used Vulkan rendering pipelines to organize rendering execution and shading operations.

 ### Shading and Materials
 * **Phong Reflection Model**: Combines ambient, diffuse, and specular lighting for realistic surface shading.